 Shake well and spray over damp hair after your normal shampoo and conditioner routine.

 Real relaxation time starts right here!
 Drop a bath bomb in a warm bath for a quick stress relief.
 Organic and natural bath bombs are available on Amazon or you can make your very own using essential oils.

 1/2 cup of corn starch

 Place citric acid, baking soda, cornstarch, and oil in a bowl.

-At this point, you may add food coloring, dried herbs, or flower petals to mixture.
+Add food coloring, dried herbs, or flower petals to mixture.

 Place mixture in silicone molds.
 Let sit 24 hours before removing from mold.